pivotal/docs-tap/supply-chain/development/how-to/discover-workloads.hbs.md

 ### Apply a Workload

-1. The `tanzu workload create` command can only be used to create a `Workload` that does not already exist.
+1. The `tanzu workload create` command is only used to create a `Workload` that does not already exist.
 To update an existing `Workload`, use `tanzu workload apply`.
 Apply a `Workload` manifest to the cluster: